hpc2n/linux-command-line-101/docs/patterns.md

 !!! note "Keypoints"

     - Finding files with specific patterns in their names or content can be done with ``grep`` and ``find``
-    - Regular Expressions are a type of globbing patterns that are used when you are working with text.
-They can be used with ``grep``, ``find``, and many many others
+    - Regular Expressions are a type of patterns that are used when you are working with text.
+They can be used with ``grep``, ``find``, and other programs